Phantom Dust: Reception

 Phantom Dust has received "generally favorable" reviews, according to review aggregator Metacritic, with an aggregate score of 81 for the Xbox version.
-The Xbox release was given an 8.5 out of 10 from IGN who have praised it for its "spectacular" graphics and "incredibly deep" gameplay.
+IGN praised the Xbox version for its "spectacular" graphics and "incredibly deep" gameplay.
 1UP, awarding the game an 85 out of 100, said it "scores big points for offering the most strategic Xbox Live experience available".
 Many reviewers, including GameSpot, have noted the game's low purchase price of $20 as a bonus, especially in relation to its high gameplay content.

 The original game had very poor sales; in Japan, its first month sales were only about 6,000 units, and in North America, only about 50,000 units were sold.
 The remastered version had seen more than 1 million players after the first month of its release.
 The game became a cult hit.
 In June 2013, Futatsugi expressed interest in making a Phantom Dust sequel, possibly using Kickstarter for funding.